diamirio/backend-nx-skeleton/packages/nx-nest/README.md

 Follow through the interactive menu to generate a application with the components you need.

-Application will use `ts-node-dev` for development and `tsc` for distrubition.
+Application will use `ts-node-dev` for development and `tsc` for distribution.

 **To change the setup of the application and add/remove components in to it just rerun the command and follow through the prompt.** Application is memoryful therefore it will remember previous choices and try to diff-merge new components in to it without explicitly deleting your code.
 If merge for a file fails, it will take a backup of the current file.